 Missed flights are a common problem that can happen to anyone and I mean, anyone, even the most time conscious people.
 So, what do you do if you miss your flight?
 If you know you are going to be late, call your airline and inform them prior to your arrival at the airport so that they can organize for a standby flight for you.

-Although some airlines allow a certain period of time to fly standby for passengers who have missed their flights at no charge, most airlines charge a cancellation fee of about $75.
+Although some airlines allow a certain period of time to fly standby for passengers who have missed their flights at no charge.
 This leeway is offered because of the a: flat tire rule' which is found in most airlines policies but is not known to many.
 50 there you have it.

 This is so far, the most common problem you are likely to encounter while traveling.
 Most airlines have put up measures to minimize, as much as possible, any possibilities of their customers losing their luggage because of two reasons;